iagonb/iagonb/README.md

 I'm fascinated by complex problems and working on multidisciplinary problems 🧑‍🤝‍🧑.

-Here you find some of my recent studies using computational and analytical skills 😉.
+Here you will find some of my recent studies using computational and analytical skills 😉.

 <!--
 **iagonb/iagonb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.